lino-framework/lino/docs/specs/tickets.rst

 classification of the different components which are being developed by the team that uses a given Lino Noi site.

-There are 4 producs in the demo database.
+There are 4 topics in the demo database.

 >>> rt.show(topics.Topics)
 =========== ============== ================== ================== =============